 Thus our practices often flow from initial stretches while seated on the ground to table pose with cat and cow stretches, to downward dog to plank to cobra.
 These are tamas practices; they are grounding.

 Then we move up to lunges and standing poses.
 These poses are rajas practices; they require more effort.
-Autumn is a suitable time for vigorous poses to build up energy for winter.
+The standing poses reflect the activities of life such as lunges, mountain poses, chair pose, warrior poses, geometrical poses (e.g. triangle), balance poses, and twisting poses.

-Finally, savasana (corpse pose) integrate into our bodies and minds the whole practice while connecting with Earth that supports us and will finally receive us.
+Finally, savasana (corpse pose) integrates into our bodies and minds the whole practice while connecting with Earth that supports us and will finally receive us.

 I have come to think that the most important thing we can do is reconnect with Mother Earth as her loving children.
 We need to be experiencing the Earth’s body in our own bodies.
 We need to get in touch with the Earth’s living, breathing body by getting in touch with our own living, breathing bodies.
-We need to breathe the air into our lungs, feel the earth under our feet by walking unshod, smell the foliage around us which tickles our nostrils, and hear the chirping of the birds and the rustle of the small mammals in the leaves that sends little vibrations into our ears.
+We need to shed the clothing of human culture, feel the earth under our feet by walking unshod on the bare ground, feel the breeze on our skins, breathe the fresh air into our lungs, notice the plants and trees, smell the foliage around us which tickles our nostrils, and hear the chirping of the birds and the rustle of the small mammals in the leaves that sends little vibrations into our ears.

 As Simon Thakur, teacher of yoga, body movement, and meditation, says: